shreyasc12/Autonomous-Ephemeris-Predictions-by-navigation-receivers/README.md

-# Autonomous-Ephemeris-Predictions-by-navigation-receivers - Smart India Hackathon Project
+# Autonomous Ephemeris Predictions by navigation receivers - Smart India Hackathon Project

 This Problem Statement was given by ISRO(Indian Space Research Organization) in Smart India Hackathon(India's Largest Hackathon) and our Team Won the 1st Prize in Smart India Hackathon